"Darkness cannot drive out darkness; only light can do that. Hate cannot drive out hate; only love can do that."

 Seeing Sides & Taking Sides

 The Peacemaker holds many perspectives without losing his own.
 He sees truth in each position, need behind each demand, fear beneath each attack.
 This is not weakness.
-This is the clarity that makes resolution possible.
+It is the clarity that makes resolution possible.

 He enters each person's world.
 He understands why they see as they do.
 He validates experience without endorsing conclusions.
-Seeing from many angles gives him insight that partisans lack.
+Seeing from many angles gives him insight partisans lack.

 But seeing all sides does not mean refusing to take sides.

-The Peacemaker takes sides—with justice.
+The Peacemaker takes sides with justice.
 He stands with the oppressed against oppression.
 With truth against lies.
 With the vulnerable against those who would harm them.
 His impartiality is about process, not outcome.
 Fair in how he engages, fierce in what he stands for.

 Seeing all sides makes his judgments trustworthy.
-People accept his verdicts because he has understood them.
+People accept his verdicts because he understood them.
 Taking sides makes his understanding meaningful.
 Insight without action is observation.

 Living as the Peacemaker